 The examination is held in Australia in the first two weeks of October.
 Candidates are allowed one full week to complete the examination, beginning on their elected date of 1 or 8 October.

-The closing date for registrations for the 2017 Certificate is Friday 8 September 2017 and payments must be received by Friday 15 September.
+Registrations for the 2017 are now closed.
+Payments must be received by Friday 15 September.

 Please contact ABA at firstname.lastname@example.org if you have any questions regarding registration.